streamerd/iroha/docs/iroha_whitepaper.md

 ### 2.4.
 Chaincode

 Iroha supports chaincode written as Java programs that are invoked via JNI.
-Deployed chaincode is run in a sandboxed Java virtual machine.
+Deployed chaincode is run_grpc in a sandboxed Java virtual machine.
 The full chaincode lifecycle is supported.

 ### 2.5.
 Domains and assets